CaveAgent: Transforming LLMs into Stateful Runtime Operators: Experiments

 \subsection{[\textbf{Q2}] Case Study: Stateful Management}

-To evaluate CaveAgent's stateful runtime management capabilities, we design a benchmark targeting multiple complementary dimensions of state manipulation that existing function-calling benchmarks fail to address.
-The benchmark tests an agent's ability to read, modify, and persist variables across multiple conversational turns.
-We divide the measurement of stateful management into three categories: Python type proficiency, capability of multi-variable manipulation, and robustness in multi-turn, long-horizon interaction.
-A unifying design principle is programmatic validation: rather than parsing text outputs or relying on heuristic matching, we directly inspect runtime state after execution, verifying exact values, object attributes, and data structure contents against ground-truth expectations.
-This enables precise, unambiguous evaluation and demonstrates a key advantage of CaveAgent's architecture: agent behavior becomes programmatically verifiable, opening pathways for automated evaluation and reinforcement learning with accurate reward signals.
+We design a benchmark targeting dimensions of state manipulation that existing benchmarks do not address, measuring an agent's ability to read, modify, and persist variables across turns.
+A key design principle is \textit{programmatic validation}: we directly inspect runtime state after execution against ground-truth expectations, rather than parsing text outputs.
+For each dimension, we curate test cases with linearly dependent queries and initial variable states (see Appendix \ref{cases}).
+Results are shown in Table \ref{statebench}.